Topological states and flat bands in exactly solvable decorated Cayley trees: Double Lieb decoration

 Here $M = M_\textrm{C} + M_{\textrm{L}1} + M_{\textrm{L}2}$, with $M_\textrm{C}$ the number of Cayley layers, $M_{\textrm{L}1}$ the number of first Lieb layers and $M_{\textrm{L}2}$ the number of second Lieb layers.
 In Fig.~\ref{Fig:2xLC_Sketch} we labeled a node on each of the corresponding layers with $\textrm{L}_1$, $\textrm{L}_2$ and $\textrm{C}$ respectively.
 We find that there are three different cases for the relationship between the numbers of layers: \begin{itemize} \item Case~0: $M_{\textrm{L}1} = M_{\textrm{L}2} = M_\textrm{C}$, the tree ends on a Cayley layer. \item Case~1: $M_{\textrm{L}1} = M_{\textrm{L}2} + 1 = M_\textrm{C} + 1$, the tree ends on a first Lieb layer. \item Case~2: $M_{\textrm{L}1} = M_{\textrm{L}2} = M_\textrm{C} + 1$, the tree ends on a second Lieb layer \end{itemize} The enumeration of these cases follows the modulus 3 of the total layer number $M$.
 For example, a tree with 9 layers has $M = 0 \;\textrm{(mod $3$)}$, i.e., it is a ``Case~0'' tree.

 To extend the approach of symmetry-adapted basis states to the 2xLieb-Cayley tree, we proceed by the same principle as described for the Lieb-Cayley tree in Sec.~\ref{Sec:Lieb_2_exact}.
-By adding two additional sets of (non-)symmetric states which form the relevant linear combinations across first and second Lieb layers, we find a complete and orthogonal set of states, explicitly listed in Sec.~S-II of the Supplemental Material~\cite{supp}).
+By adding two additional sets of (non-)symmetric states which form the relevant linear combinations across first and second Lieb layers, we find a complete and orthogonal set of states (explicitly listed in Appendix~\ref{Sec:App_2xLC}).
 Because Lieb nodes have coordination number $K_{\textrm{L}_i} = 1$ with $i \in [1,2]$, the symmetry-adapted hopping amplitude in the corresponding symmetry sectors will simply be $1$.
 The Hamiltonians of the symmetry sectors are therefore found to be

 We solve these according to the procedure presented in Sec.~\ref{Sec:Methods_B}, thereby obtaining the exact spectrum.
 In Fig.~\ref{Fig:DoubleLiebCayley_Spectra} we present the spectrum for three choices of $M$.
 We observe that only in trees with the number of layers $M = 2 \;\textrm{(mod $3$)}$ do the in-gap states form exact flat bands.
 Before we clarify the origin of the in-gap states, we comment on the implications dictated by the rank-nullity theorem.